-‘The Willis Clan’s’ Toby Willis Arraigned For Child Rape Charges, Trial Date Set
+‘The Willis Clan’ Toby Willis Arraigned For Child Rape Charges, Trial Date Set

 — FullAct (@fullactnews) March 17, 2017

-The name of the victim has never been released, but because of the reality TV show and the level of fame that the family has achieved, there has been speculation about who the girl might be who was accusing Willis of such a heinous act.
-The Daily Beast reported that Toby Willis’ alleged victim was a member of the Willis Family, but it is still unknown if it was one of his own children.
+The name of the victim has never been released but because of the reality TV show and the level of fame that the family has achieved, there has been speculation about who the girl might be who was accusing Toby Willis of such a heinous act.
+The Daily Beast reported that Toby Willis’ alleged victim was a member of The Willis Family but it is still unknown if it was one of his own children.

 The investigation into the child rape charges against Toby Willis began on August 29 of last year.
-It was revealed that in Tennessee, where the Willis family resides, child rape charges apply when sex is forced on a minor between the ages of 3 and 12.
-Given that the accusations were made about an event that occurred 12 years ago, that would make the alleged victim between 15- and 24-years-old now.
+It was revealed that in Tennessee where the Willis family resides, child rape charges apply when sex is forced on a minor between the ages of 3 and 12.
+Given that the accusations were made about an event that occurred 12 years ago, that would make the alleged victim between 15 and 24 years old now.

 It was reported at the time of his arrest that Toby Willis’ victim claimed she was “removed by Willis from her bed and raped.”
 That same report also said that “authorities confirmed Willis was not allowed to go around his biological children or his wife.”